 Development of new forms of interaction, innovative research in a team environment, and portfolio development are the core foundation of the proposed degree.
 All courses in the curriculum will emphasize creativity and team participation by all students.
 Potential projects and application include -- graphical asset generation, virtual reality, education, medical, movie making and animation, rehabilitation and geriatric healthcare, history and theory, mixed, augmented and wearable computing, and simulation and training.

-This program requires at least 30 semester hours.
+This program requires 30 credit hours of graduate level work.
 In order to insure that the graduate of the program will have acquired a sufficient breadth of knowledge in games and media integration, the following three courses or their equivalents are required if they were not previously taken as an undergraduate:

 In addition, if the student's future plans are to pursue a PhD in Computer Science, the following core courses are highly recommended if they were not taken as part of an undergraduate program: